-- I. the student is clear of any indebtedness to the college. - 2. the student has a GPA of 2.0 or greater from the previous semester. - 3. the student has no registration restrictions documented in college files.
+- 1. the student is clear of any indebtedness to the college. - 2. the student has maintained at least a 2.0 Standards of Progress cumulative and term GPA. - 3. the student has no registration restrictions documented in college files.

 Student Interruption of Enrollment